 What is the creator economy?

-The creator economy, in its simplest definition, is just the (highly valued) market of creators — those who make content on platforms like TikTok, Instagram, Twitch, etc. Really it’s any monetized form of content creation.
+The creator economy refers to the (highly valued) market of creators — those who make content on platforms like TikTok, Instagram, Twitch, etc. Really it’s any monetized form of content creation.

 1. How can brands can leverage the creator economy:

 - Finding creators

 - Letting creators create in their own style

 - Getting extra creative with campaigns